w3c/Guide/process/predicting-milestones.md

 The results from Advance Notice may indicate broad consensus on the proposed direction (if so, proceed rapidly to a formal charter review).
 Or they may indicate disagreement on the best direction forward (in which case, iterate).
 Some commentors may want a fast development of an initial version, while others may want a fully fledged solution.

->
-Advance Notice Feedback
+> Tip: Advance Notice Feedback
 : If feedback indicates disagreement on scope, consider proposing both a fast initial version *and* a requirements gathering and drafting item for a full-featured second version.
 This will help avoid delays due to disagreements on scope.
 {:.tip}

 Once broad agreement is reached, a draft charter is created (or updated, if one was sent with the Advance Notice) and reviewed by W3M before being sent to the AC.

->
-W3M review
+> Time: W3M review
 : There is no set period for W3M review, but two reviewers are needed and two weeks is a typical minimum period.
 {:.time}

->
-W3M review
+>Tips: W3M review
 : One of the reviewers can be the Domain leader, who should already be familiar with the proposed work from Team discussions.
 This can lead to faster and more thorough review.
 >
   The draft charter must indicate a proposed chair.
 Save time by identifying likely chairs during the Advance Notice period.